Ed Wood (film): Plot

-In 1952, Ed Wood is struggling to enter the film industry.
-Upon hearing of an announcement in Variety magazine that producer George Weiss is trying to purchase Christine Jorgensen's life story, Ed meets with Weiss to direct a now fictionalized film titled I Changed My Sex! but is not hired.
-Ed then meets his longtime idol, horror film actor Bela Lugosi, with whom he becomes friends.
-Ed persuades Weiss to let him direct the film by convincing him that having a star in the film would sell tickets, and they could sign Lugosi for a low price.
-During production for Glen or Glenda, Ed and Weiss argue over the film's title and subject matter but Weiss eventually plays by Ed's rules, albeit reluctantly.
-Filming gets going, with the story now about a transvestite.
-Ed takes to film production with an unusual approach; shooting only one take per scene, giving actors very little direction and using stock footage to fill in gaps.
-The movie is released to critical and commercial failure, preventing Ed from getting work at Weiss' Screen Classics or making a partnership with Warner Bros. executive Feldman.
-On the advice of his girlfriend, Dolores Fuller, Ed decides to finance his next film independently.
-Ed is unsuccessful in finding money for Bride of the Atom, but is introduced to a psychic called The Amazing Criswell who gives him advice on how to sell himself better.
-During this time, Ed has discovered that Lugosi has developed a morphine addiction.
+In 1952, aspiring writer and director Ed Wood is struggling to break into the film industry.
+After learning that producer George Weiss is trying to purchase Christine Jorgensen's life story, Ed meets with Weiss to direct a now fictionalized film titled I Changed My Sex! but is rejected.
+Ed then meets his longtime idol, horror film actor Bela Lugosi, whom he befriends.
+Ed persuades Weiss to let him direct by arguing that having a star in the film would sell tickets, and they could sign the financially struggling Lugosi for a low price.
+Ed shows the film's completed script to his girlfriend, Dolores Fuller, and reveals that he is secretly a transvestite, (having worn women's clothing for personal comfort since childhood) but Fuller struggles to accept this.

+During production for Glen or Glenda, which is now about a transvestite, Ed shoots only one take per scene, gives actors little direction, and uses stock footage to fill in gaps.
+The film is released to critical and commercial failure, preventing Ed from getting work at Weiss' Screen Classics or making a partnership with Warner Bros. executive Feldman.
+On the advice of Fuller, Ed decides to finance his next film, Bride of the Atom, independently.
+He befriends Tor Johnson after a wrestling match and casts him.
+Meanwhile, Ed discovers that Lugosi has developed a morphine addiction.